Structs

 Exercises:

-- Define a struct for a crew member with a name, age, and any other attributed you would like.
+1. Define a struct for a crew member with a name, age, and any other attributes you would like.